How to Obfuscate JSON Online: A Complete Guide to Surrogate Pairs, Hex Encoding, and Key Randomization

 {"email": "ada@example.com", "token": "abc123"}

-The tool accepts any valid JSON structure: objects, arrays, nested documents, or simple values.
+It accepts any valid JSON: objects, arrays, nested documents, or bare values.

 - Surrogate pairs / Unicode escapes — Converts characters to